AdamBoley/Project-Beergate/README.md

 These pages are modified versions of the standard AllAuth templates that can be copied over from the site-packages directory with the `cp -r ../.pip-modules/lib/python3.8/site-packages/allauth/templates/* ./templates` command.
 A new app called 'user' was started to hold the views, forms and urls that control these templates, primarily to apply the Bootstrap `form-control` class that makes the input elements smooth and nice to use with user feedback.

+## 404 and 500 error pages

+At the urging of my Mentor, I created custom 404 and 500 error pages.
+These are simple pages, designed to be humourous so as to reassure the user that they have not irreversibly broken BeerGate.
+Both pages provide links back to the landing page.

 # Function

 This section is discusses the code used in the project, and explains any particularly note-worthy or obscure features.